-Minnesota is ranked as the 3rd best place to live in 2019 in the US News and World Report.
+Minnesota is ranked as the 2nd best state to live in.
 The state ranks 3rd in job opportunities 18th in the economy.
 The state ranks tenth in Health care and seventeenth in Education.

 It is a really different and a typically abundant state.
 Are you aware that there are more than 10,000 lakes!
 Like, natural lakes!
 Not merely huge puddles!
 Beside Lake Superior, Minnesota boasts the wonderful Lake Itasca falls inside its state borders.

 Minnesota has a portion of America’s most enchanting sights.
 Within the state, you’ll find the scene going from flickering nightlife to the tremendous wild.
 There are a fantastic number of tourist destinations, including ski cabins and resorts.